The plane turned sideways and people screamed: Passenger recalls last moments before Sask. crash

+Fern was among 22 passengers, two pilots and a flight attendant on the ATR-42 plane, which left the airport in the northern Saskatchewan community at around 6:15 p.m.
+CST, and was scheduled to travel nearly 80 kilometres to Stony Rapids.

+As for Fern, he said it's a miracle everyone survived, describing his own injuries as "a few bumps and bruises."

-Willie John Laurent said one of the last things he remembers before Wednesday night's crash of a plane carrying community members from Fond-du-Lac, Sask., was it turning sideways in the air and the people aboard screaming.
+Willie John Laurent said one of the last things he remembers before the crash was the plane turning sideways in the air and the people aboard screaming.

 Laurent is a band councillor with the Fond-du-Lac Denesuline Nation and was travelling with his wife, Helen Laurent, and daughter when the plane crashed shortly after takeoff from the airport in the remote fly-in community of about 900.